slackner/libtvg/docs/load-tvg.md

 ```

 One step we skipped so far is the mapping of entities to integer values.
 This
-could be done manually - but libtvg also offers functions to simplify this
+could be done manually - but libTVG also offers functions to simplify this
 task.
-First, it is necessary to tell libtvg which attribute(s) are used to
+First, it is necessary to tell libTVG which attribute(s) are used to
 identify entities.
 Assume our entities have attributes `type`, `name` and
 `description`, and that the first two are sufficient to identify an entity.
 We
 can then set a primary key as follows: